chenyuanwu/chenyuanwu.github.io/_pages/group.md

 ## Interns
 - Yue Zhang
-  - B.S. in Data Science, University of Waterloo; M.S. in Computer Science (ongoing), New York University Courant
+  - B.S. in Data Science, University of Waterloo; M.S. in Computer Science, New York University Courant
 - Yiran An
   - B.S. in Computer Science, Nankai University